QuantitativeBytes/qbRayTrace2/README.md

 ## Episode 12
 ### Boxes
-A basic implementation of a box primative.
+A basic implementation of a box primitive.
 Creates a unit cube at the origin that can then be transformed at will using the standard geometric transforms. https://youtu.be/Fg-_f1L-6dI

 ## Episode 13